 It makes normal people feel more normal to say they don’t share your love of food.
 It makes them feel skinny to say that you’re a bit of a freak for loving food so much.
 It makes them feel rational to say it’s just another bodily function.
-Whether they thoroughly believe this or not, we do know that if a fat person dares to mention how much they love food in general, they become our punch line.
+Whether they believe this or not, we do know that if a fat person dares to mention how much they love food in general, they become a punch line.
 “That’s obvious,” we say with a laugh.
-We fear that we can become that punch line if we say that we love a relatively innocuous piece of food on a level that approaches spiritual appreciation, especially if that food is fried and considered generally unhealthy.
-We know that we would be entering the lion’s den of laughter if we suggest that one great meal is something we can point to in a day where we’ve accomplished nothing else.
+We fear that we might become that punch line if we say that we love a relatively innocuous piece of food on a level that approaches spiritual appreciation, especially if that food is fried and considered generally unhealthy.
+We know that we would be entering the lion’s den of laughter if we suggest that one great meal is something we can point to in a day when we’ve accomplished little else.

-These coughing fits made the young, minimum wage workers at the health care facility so uncomfortable that they decided to go to the intravenous feedings.
-It was the coughing fits that prompted me to ask: “Don’t you see what this is doing to you?”
-I asked my Uncle after a particularly grueling coughing fit that resulted from oral feeding.
+These coughing fits made the young, minimum wage workers at his health care facility so uncomfortable that the corporate board of the facility decided to go to the intravenous feedings.
+The coughing fits also prompted me to ask, “Don’t you see what this is doing to you?”
+I asked this of my uncle after a particularly grueling coughing fit that resulted from oral feeding.
 He shrugged.
 He had obviously weighed the consequences, and he deemed them acceptable in lieu of the alternative.
-The alternative involved a probable shortening of his life, but it also involved giving up food: “one joy he had left in life.”
-It’s hard for any healthy person to identify with that.
+The alternative involved a probable shortening of his life, but it also involved giving up food, “The one joy I have left in life.”
+It’s hard for a healthy person to identify with that.

-Eating food orally made my Uncle feel a little more human in a manner that only a man stuck in a wheelchair for most of his life can appreciate.
+Eating food orally made my uncle feel a little more human in a manner that only a man stuck in a wheelchair for most of his life can appreciate.
 It gave him an event in life that was otherwise lacking in event.
 It gave him something to look forward to, something to appreciate or complain about, and something that made him feel more like a cog in the machine of humanity.